Moving to Morocco from the US: Cost, Visa, and Healthcare Guide

 WHAT MOROCCO IS ACTUALLY LIKE

-M orocco is one of the few countries where you can drive from a ski resort to a surf beach in about four hours, but that's not actually what surprises most people.
-What surprises them is how functional and modern large swaths of it are.
-Casablanca has a proper metro, a McDonald's next to a hammam, and traffic jams that could pass for Los Angeles on a bad day.
-The picture most Americans carry in their heads, assembled from movies and Instagram medinas, collides pretty fast with a country that has a functional highway system, a growing middle class, and a government genuinely invested in infrastructure.
-The medinas are real and they are extraordinary, but they coexist with a Morocco that runs on smartphones and has a Carrefour.
+Y ou can drive from a ski resort to a surf beach in about four hours here, which is a fun fact that misses the actual surprise.
+The real surprise is how modern and functional large stretches of Morocco are.
+Casablanca operates a proper metro, puts a McDonald's beside a hammam, and generates traffic that would pass for Los Angeles on a bad Tuesday.
+The image most Americans assemble from films and Instagram medinas collides quickly with a country of working highways, an expanding middle class, and a government spending seriously on infrastructure.
+The medinas are real and extraordinary.
+They also coexist with a Morocco that runs on smartphones and shops at Carrefour.

-Living in Morocco on roughly $1,300 a month as a single person is comfortable rather than austere, and in Casablanca or Tangier that number drops closer to $1,150.
-A sit-down lunch in a local restaurant runs about $3 to $5, a one-bedroom apartment in a decent neighborhood anywhere from $300 to $500 depending on the city.
-Healthcare is where you slow down and think carefully.
-With a quality score of 6 out of 10, the public system is under-resourced, and private clinics in Casablanca and Rabat are genuinely good but require out-of-pocket payment or solid private insurance.
-US insurance does not cover you here in any practical way, and most Americans moving to Morocco start with SafetyWing, around $45 a month, while they figure out a longer-term local private plan.
-Bureaucracy for foreign residents is manageable but not painless: getting a carte de séjour (residency card) involves multiple visits, patient queuing, and a tolerance for paperwork that does not move on your timeline.
+At $1,300 a month a single person lives comfortably rather than carefully, and Casablanca or Tangier pull that closer to $1,150.
+Restaurant lunch costs $3 to $5; a one-bedroom in a decent neighborhood runs $300 to $500 by city.
+Healthcare is where you slow down and think.
+The quality score of 6 of 10 reflects an under-resourced public system alongside genuinely good private clinics in Casablanca and Rabat that require out-of-pocket payment or solid private insurance, and your American policy does not meaningfully cover you here.
+Most arrivals lean on SafetyWing, roughly $45 a month, while assembling a longer-term local plan.
+Residency through the carte de séjour is manageable but unhurried: multiple visits, patient queuing, and paperwork indifferent to your schedule.

-Americans moving to Morocco notice the language situation more than almost anything else.
-The country officially runs on Arabic and Tamazight, but French is everywhere in business, government, and the professional class, which means English-only Americans are one language removed from full fluency.
-You can get by in tourist zones and with younger Moroccans in cities, but the Morocco expat who thrives here almost always picks up functional French within the first year.
-The other adjustment is the pace of social interaction, which is slower, more ceremonial, and more hospitality-forward than Americans expect.
+Language dominates the adjustment.
+Morocco officially runs on Arabic and Tamazight, while French saturates business, government, and professional life, which leaves English-only Americans one language short of full function.
+Tourist zones and younger urbanites will carry you, but nearly everyone who thrives here picks up working French inside the first year.
+The second adjustment is social tempo, slower and more ceremonial than American norms, and hospitality-forward in a way that has structure.
 You will be offered tea.
-You will be expected to sit with it.
-People who find that exhausting usually leave.
-People who find it restorative usually stay far longer than planned.
-The call to prayer five times a day is not background noise; it is the actual rhythm of the day, and either you sync with it or you spend six months mildly disoriented.
+You are expected to sit with it.
+People who experience that as a drain tend to leave; people who experience it as replenishment stay far longer than planned.
+The call to prayer five times daily is not ambience, it is the day's actual metronome, and you either synchronize or spend six months mildly untethered.

-In the first few weeks, get to the local prefecture to start your residency paperwork early, because the queue is real and the timeline is not negotiable.
-Open a local bank account at CIH or Attijariwafa as soon as you can, but the process takes time and the account may not be fully functional for weeks.
-Most Americans open a Wise account before they leave home, since it pulls cash from local ATMs at a fair rate while the local banking situation sorts itself out.
-Find a neighborhood fqih (a local community figure) or a trusted local fixer, especially in the medinas, since informal networks solve problems that official channels simply do not address.
-And walk the medina in the morning before the vendors set up, not for the romance of it, but because that is when the city is actually itself.
+Get to the prefecture early to start residency paperwork, because the queue is real and the timeline is not yours to negotiate.
+Open an account at CIH or Attijariwafa as soon as possible, accepting that full functionality may take weeks, which is why most Americans land with a Wise account already pulling cash from local ATMs at a fair rate.
+Find a trusted local fixer or a neighborhood fqih, particularly in the medinas, since informal networks resolve problems official channels never acknowledge.
+And walk the medina early in the morning before the vendors set up, not for atmosphere but because that is the only hour the city is entirely itself.

 Living in Morocco is approximately 57% cheaper than the United States.
 A single person spends around $1300/month on average, excluding rent.